spideyjay/MSc_Data_Science_Coursework/README.md

 This component is a full data analysis pipeline that scrapes, cleans, analyzes, and visualizes data from an e-commerce website.
 The process is broken into four sequential steps, and each script must be run from its respective directory.

 **Step 1: Data Collection (Web Scraping)**
-To scrape the book data, navigate to the `question2_social_media_analysis\data_collection` directory and run:
+The scraper has been enhanced to collect more data points, including book **rating** and **availability**.
+To run it, navigate to the `question2_social_media_analysis\data_collection` directory and run:
 `python scraper.py`

 **Step 2: Data Cleaning and Preprocessing**
-To clean the data, navigate to the `question2_social_media_analysis\data_processing` directory and run:
+This script now cleans and converts the new `rating` and `availability` columns.
+To run it, navigate to the `question2_social_media_analysis\data_processing` directory and run:
 `python data_cleaner.py`

-**Step 3: Advanced Statistical and Predictive Analysis** To perform the statistical analysis and predictive modeling, navigate to the `question2_social_media_analysis\analysis` directory and run:
+**Step 3: Advanced Statistical and Predictive Analysis** The analysis script now includes new statistical summaries for rating and a **predictive model** that uses both `category` and `rating` to predict price.
+To run it, navigate to the `question2_social_media_analysis\analysis` directory and run:
 `python analysis.py`

 **Step 4: Visualizations**
+New plots have been added to visualize the distribution of ratings and the relationship between rating and price.
 To generate the plots, navigate to the `question2_social_media_analysis\visualizations` directory and run:
 `python visualizer.py`